dimdim1177/mlcomment/README.md

 - -n ONELINE - begin of one-line comments, may be many variants space separated
 - -o OPEN - open of multi-line comments, may be many variants space separated
 - -c CLOSE - close of multi-line comments, may be many variants space separated
+- -y JSONFILE - JSON-file with access to Yandex Cloud with fields: folder_id AND (oauth_token OR iam_token) (required for mode translate, ignored in other modes)

 Modes:
 - dox - Preprocessing comments for Doxygen
 - most - Only most priority language comments (other to clear)
+- translate - Add comments in selected language by auto-translate from most priority exists language

-FILENAME - path to file for patching, '-' - use stdin
+Input: FILENAME - path to file for patching, '-' - use stdin

-Output always to stdout
+Output: Always to stdout

 For example: